shermp/NickelDBus/README.md

 Kobo devices provide the standard `dbus-send` and `dbus-monitor` tools by default.
 NickelDBus is fully compatible with these tools if you wish to use them (hint, they are a PITA to use...).

-Alternatively, a CLI tool written Qt C++ has been created, called `qndb`.
+Alternatively, a CLI tool written in Qt has been created, called `qndb`.
 Usage is very simple:

 Call a method
 ```